Home Animals Desert Map Photography What's New?

 (Odocoileus viginianus)

-3 Busks -- oh boy they saw us!
+3 Bucks -- oh boy they saw us!
 They immediately took off running.
 Most people don't ever see them like this.
 They just walked up out of a wash in the summer time.
 They were staying cool under some Mesquite Trees and then heard us coming.
 We stopped and waited and sure enough they almost walked right into us.
 It takes a lot of patience and a good eye.

 Desert Bighorn Sheep